Josh Rice (rugby league)

-Joshua Rice (born July 8, 1987) is an American rugby league footballer and former college footballer.
+Joshua Rice (born July 8, 1987) is an American rugby league and former college football player.
 Redshirted in 2005, Rice played as an linebacker for the Hawaii Warriors football team between 2006 and 2009.
 He switched to rugby league and earned selection for the United States national team between 2011 and 2017.
 He most notably appeared at the 2017 Rugby League World Cup.